opensemanticworld/rapsql/README.md

 The progress of custum- features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).

 1. Function for JSON return by a dyanamic_string query as Remote Procedure Call (in work)
-2. Research and implementation of a transpiler for SPARQL to Cypher (to do)
+2. Research and implementation of a transpiler module for SPARQL to Cypher (to do)